xtruong1909/rl-swarm/README.md

 docker-compose run --rm --build -Pit swarm-gpu
 ```

+##### Docker compose issue

+If `docker-compose` does not work when running the above commands, please try `docker compose` (no hyphen) instead.
+I.e. ` docker compose run --rm --build -Pit swarm-gpu`.
+This issue sometimes occurs on users running Ubuntu.

 ### Experimental (advanced) mode

 If you want to experiment with the [GenRL-Swarm](https://github.com/gensyn-ai/genrl-swarm) library and its [configurable parameters](https://github.com/gensyn-ai/genrl-swarm/blob/main/recipes/rgym/rg-swarm.yaml), we recommend you run RL Swarm via shell script: